 Polyps that cause bleeding or discharge should be removed.
-Excision can be done in the office by grasping the base with forceps and twisting off the polyp (polypectomy).
-Polypectomy does not require anesthetics.
+Excision is usually a minor procedure and can be done in the office by grasping the base with forceps and twisting off the polyp (polypectomy).
+Typically polypectomy is not painful and does not require local anesthetics.
 Bleeding after excision is rare and can be controlled with chemical cautery.
-Cervical cytology should be done.

 If bleeding or discharge persists after treatment, endometrial biopsy is done to exclude cancer.

 Cervical polyps are common benign growths of the cervix and endocervix; they are usually benign.